NAMAN3342/project-neuro/UPDATE_SUMMARY.md

 # 🧠 Project Update Summary - 3-Channel EEG System

+> **Development Log**: This document tracks the evolution of the **Project Neuro Prototype**.
+Features listed here represent the current state of research and may not reflect the final commercial product specification.

 ## What Was Changed

 Your React app has been completely updated to support **3-channel simultaneous EEG monitoring** based on your Arduino code.